covid19-hg/covid19hg/src/pages/index.md

   - title: Analysis approach
     subtitle: How the initiative plans and carries out analyses
     link: https://docs.google.com/document/d/16ethjgi4MzlQeO0KAW_yDYyUHdB9kKbtfuGW4XYVKQg/edit
-  - title: Support for genotyping and sequencing
-    subtitle: A list of organizations that can help genotyping and sequencing
-    link: /about#genotyping-sequencing-support
   - title: Contributing data
     subtitle: Information about submitting data, regulations, and compliance
     link: /data-sharing/